 Color: Varies in color from black to brown; tan around the muzzle and occasionally has a white chest patch.

 Locomotion: Plantigrade (walks on whole foot).
 Usually walks with a shuffling gait but can run at speeds of over 30 mph.
 Agile climber.

 Senses: Exceptional hearing and smell.

 Diet: Grasses, forbs, fruit, nuts, and berries.
-Occasionally preys on small mammals, rarely deer and livestock.
+Occasionally preys on small mammals, deer (fawns), and livestock.
 Also seeks insects (ants, bees), scavenges carrion, and raids garbage cans and bird feeders.

 Habitat: Mixed deciduous-coniferous forests with mast-producing overstories and understories, marshes, and thickets.

-Connecticut Population: Increasing.
-The resident population is estimated to be in the hundreds.
-The majority of the population inhabits northwestern Connecticut.
+Connecticut Population: Increasing and expanding.
+The resident population, including juveniles, is estimated to be around 1,000-1,200.
+The majority of the population inhabits the northwest quarter of the state but is continuing to expand into suitable habitat in eastern Connecticut.

 The Technical Assistance Informational Series is 75 percent funded by Federal Aid to Wildlife Restoration - Pittman-Robertson (P-R) Program.
 The P-R Program provides funding through an excise tax on the sale of sporting firearms, ammunition, and archery equipment.
 The remaining 25 percent of the funding is matched by the Connecticut Wildlife Division. (rev. 06/2022)